Skip to content

 • Each secret must be spelled exactly the way it is presented in the instructions

-• Save your Secrets, as directed, but use a smart editor instead of a text-only editor
+3. You used a smart editor instead of a text-only editor to save your information

 • It only takes one letter to be changed from lower-case to upper-case by your smart editor to ruin your day